itscturner/ansible/roles/httpd/README.md

 httpd
 =====

-An ansible role to install and configure aide.
+An ansible role to install and configure httpd.

 Role Variables
 --------------